Nanofus/novel.js/DOCUMENTATION.md

 - `revisitSkipEnabled` - Override the settings value for this scene.
 Should this scene's text should be automatically skipped if the scene has already been visited?
 - `playSound` - Play a sound with the chosen name upon entering the scene.
 You can select randomly between multiple options by using the [format for probabilities](#format-for-probabilities).
 - `startMusic` - Start a music loop with the chosen name.
 You can select randomly between multiple options by using the [format for probabilities](#format-for-probabilities).
-- `endMusic` - End a music loop with the chosen name.
+- `stopMusic` - End a music loop with the chosen name.
 - `executeJs` - JavaScript to be executed when the scene is loaded.
 You can access the application data through the `novelData.novel` object.
 - `save` - Saves the state in the way defined in `settings.saveMode` upon entering the scene.
 Value can be anything, works as long as it is defined.
 - `load` - Loads the state in the way defined in `settings.saveMode` upon entering the scene.
 Value can be anything, works as long as it is defined.